 Staying Involved Without Hovering

-It’s tough to strike the right balance between being involved and being too involved.
-Remember, one of the sharpest benefits of online school is that it teaches teens independence and time management; they won’t learn those indispensable skills if you’re constantly inserting yourself.
+Finding the right balance between being involved and overly involved can be challenging.
+One of the key advantages of online school is that it helps teenagers develop independence and time management skills, which they may not acquire if you constantly intervene.

 Helping Teens Stay Social in an Online Environment

-One of the things you’ll need to navigate during online high school is the relative lack of traditional social interactions.
-Teens are at a stage where friendships and peer connections are essential for their personal growth and mental well-being.
-As a mom, it’s crucial to help your teen strike a balance between the academic independence that online school provides and the social opportunities they need to thrive.
+Navigating online high school requires adapting to a lack of traditional social interactions, which is particularly important for teenagers who are at a stage where friendships and peer connections play a vital role in their personal growth and mental well-being.
+As a parent, it is essential to support your teenager in finding a balance between the independence that online schooling offers and the social opportunities necessary for their overall development.

-Start by encouraging your teen to stay connected with their existing friends through regular video calls, online gaming sessions, study groups, or even meet-ups when possible.
-You could also help them explore extracurricular activities or virtual clubs offered by their online school, where they can connect with peers who share similar interests.
+Encourage your teenager to maintain relationships with their current friends through regular video calls, online gaming sessions, study groups, or in person meet-ups when feasible.
+Additionally, you can assist them in discovering extracurricular activities or virtual clubs provided by their online school, allowing them to interact with like minded peers who have similar interests.

 Teaching Time Management and Accountability